Public Outreach and Education: Preparing CCS Professionals for Engaging with Stakeholders

 For more details, please contact us at email@example.com.

 Lindsey Tollefson is the founder of Leverich Solutions, a firm that specializes in public involvement, communication, and facilitation services for water, energy, environmental, and community projects.
 She also serves as the outreach and communications manager for the Big Sky Carbon Sequestration Partnership at Montana State University.
 Tollefson has given numerous presentations on a wide variety of topics at conferences, universities, and workshops around the nation.
-She has also given presentations to policymakers, stakeholders, civic groups, and the public.
+Her audience includes policymakers, stakeholders, civic groups, and the public.

 Tollefson has a BS in biological sciences from Montana State University and an MS in environmental science from Florida International University.